bkesterbyld/maroon-potato/src/pages/platform.md

         image: images/undraw_proud_coder_7ain.svg
       - title: Edge Computing
         content: >
-          Above enables you to replicate and place logic, data and files next to your customers around the world—ensuring products deliver lightning-quick data responses and also helps you comply with regional data privacy laws.
+          Above enables you to place logic, data, and files next to your customers around the world—ensuring products deliver lightning-quick data responses and also helps you comply with regional data privacy laws.
         actions: []
         media_position: right
         media_width: thirty-three